Doctor of Ministry (including the Master of Arts Bridge)

-- Doctoral applicants must posses a Master of Divinity degree from an institution with accreditation recognized the Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education.
+- Doctoral applicants must possess a total of 54 credit hours of master's level work (including an earned Master of Arts degree) or Master of Divinity degree from an institution with accreditation recognized by the Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education.
 Unaccredited graduate degrees may be considered but will be evaluated according to the criteria outlined in the Luther Rice catalog.
-Applicants who have not earned a Master of Divinity degree but hold a Master of Arts degree in Bible or theology may take additional course work in Bible and theology totaling 90 hours in order to be evaluated for academic equivalency.
-Masters degrees other than those in biblically or theologically related subjects will not be considered for academic equivalency.

-- Minimum cumulative GPA in approved graduate-level work is a 3.0 (on 4.0 scale).
+- Minimum 3.0 (on 4.0 scale) cumulative GPA in approved graduate-level work.

-- A two page paper detailing an acceptable, verifiable employment experience in a specific area of ministry (e.g., pastor, church staff, missionary, parachurch ministry leader or staff); an acceptable, verifiable two-year history of active Christian ministry showing good professional standing, adherence to the fundamentals of the Christian faith, and good Christian character and conduct; an acceptable, verifiable ministry laboratory in which the applicant can pursue the required project (e.g., church, mission field, or parachurch field of ministry); and how the Doctor of Ministry Program will benefit the student in his/her ministry.
+- Acceptable, verifiable ministry laboratory in which the applicant can pursue the required project (e.g., church, mission field, or parachurch field of ministry) and how the Doctor of Ministry Program will benefit the student in his/her ministry.

 - All other general admissions requirements.

 Contact the Enrollment Team for more details on these requirements at 770-484-1204 ext.
 5758 or Admissions@LutherRice.edu.